-Defending Drug Charges
+Defending A Texas Drug Charge

 Drug offenses constitute the illegal cultivation, possession, distribution, and trafficking of narcotics and chemicals along with the conspiracy to commit drug-related crimes.
 In 1970, the U.S. federal government passed The Controlled Substances Act (CSA), a group of laws meant to classify controlled substances as well as regulate their manufacturing, importing, use and distribution.

-Drug charges vary in range from possession of small amounts of drugs to manufacturing and distributing drugs.
+A Drug charge can vary in range from possession of small amounts of drugs to manufacturing and distributing drugs.
 Controlled substances are categorized under a federal law drug schedule.
 This helps the state determine how severe the drug crime is, in addition to considering the quantity of the drug and its purpose.
 There are five schedules, out of which schedule l and II drugs are considered most likely to be abused.
 Some drugs under these categories are: heroin, ecstasy, opium and morphine.
 The most serious drug crimes are those that usually involve producing, manufacturing or selling drugs in schedules I and II.
 All schedule I drugs are considered illegal, while schedule II drugs are available only through a prescription, under medical supervision.
 The state of Texas has made changes in their drug laws over the past years, enhancing the penalties for even the smallest of drug crimes.

-Contact Skilled Texas Criminal Defense Lawyer
+Contact Skilled Texas Drug Charge Defense Lawyer

 For your convenience, we answer our phones 24 hours a day, 7 days a week.
 Evening and weekend meetings can be arranged upon request.
-To set up a free initial consultation, email us.
+To set up a free initial consultation, email us or call 844-402-2992.
 Se habla Español.